canonical/ubuntu-pro-docs/account-setup.rst

 Ubuntu Pro dashboard
 --------------------

-Open the `Ubuntu Pro dashboard <http://ubuntu.com/pro/dashboard>`__.
+Open the `Ubuntu Pro dashboard <https://ubuntu.com/pro/dashboard>`_.
 This dashboard gives you an overview of your current Ubuntu Pro subscriptions.

 Ubuntu Pro token
 ~~~~~~~~~~~~~~~~

 Here you can see your subscriptions and the **Ubuntu Pro tokens** associated with them.
 The tokens are required to enable many Ubuntu Pro services.
 When a service requires your token, get it from here.

-For more information about the Ubuntu Pro token, see our dedicated section on :ref: `Using the Pro Client <using-pro-client>`.
+For more information about the Ubuntu Pro token, see our dedicated section on :ref:`Using the Pro Client <how-to-guides>`.

 Add a secondary user
 ~~~~~~~~~~~~~~~~~~~~